FabioRosado/100DaysOfCode/log.md

 **Today's Progress**:  Finished Pybites challenge 08 and read more about generators from the book Mastering Python.

 **Thoughts:**  Today I was feeling tired so I didn't do much.
 Managed to finish Pybites challenge 8, this challenge was fun and easy.
 Made an ascii like version of the app.
-This uses an insane ammount of print statements and if/else blocks.
+This uses an insane amount of print statements and if/else blocks.
 Did some reading on generators as well.

 **Link to work:** [Pybites challenge 08](day-21/Pybites-08/inventory.py)

+### Day 22: January 25, 2018 (Mastering Python, opsdroid, uplink)
+##### Reading: Mastering Python, PRs - opsdroid, uplink

+**Today's Progress**:  Started reading the chapter about asyncio in Mastering Python.
+Worked on some previously raised PRs to comply with change requests.

+**Thoughts:**  Didn't have much time today so I couldn't code as much as I wanted.
+Read a bit and fixed some issues.
+Not very happy with the progress today.